 Beyond surveys, look at key employee wellbeing metrics like participation rates in wellness programs, absenteeism, and employee turnover.
 If engagement with your initiatives is low, it’s a sign that they might not be meeting your team’s needs.
 Use this data to refine your strategy and ensure you’re investing in support that your employees truly value.

-Use Technology to Support Wellness
+Use Technology to Support Employee Wellness

 The right technology can be a powerful ally in promoting employee well-being.
 Tools that streamline tasks and reduce administrative burdens can free up mental space and lower stress.
 For instance, hybrid work software gives employees the autonomy to plan their in-office days, book desks, and coordinate with colleagues, all from within the apps they already use like Slack or Teams.